Natalia Androsova: Early life

 As the daughter of Prince Romanovsky-Iskander, né Alexander Nikolaevich Romanov, and his first wife, Olga Iosifovna Rogowska (b 1893; disappeared in the USSR; d c.
 1962, daughter of Iosif Rogowski) Romanovskaya-Iskander was the granddaughter of Grand Duke Nicholas Constantinovich, the disgraced grandson of Tsar Nicholas I; thus, she was a patrilineal great-great-granddaughter of Nicholas I. Her date of birth is disputed, and has been reported as 10 February 1916, 3 February 1917, or 17 February 1910.

 Grand Duke Constantine Nicholaevich's son, Grand Duke Nicholas Constantinovich, was exiled to Central Asia in disgrace for stealing his mother's diamonds.
 Grand Duke Nicholas established a palace in Tashkent and lived in grand style where he sired a son, whom Tsar Alexander III granted the title Prince Iskander (Iskander was the Arabic form of Alexander).

 Prince Iskander, Alexander Nikolaievich (15 November 1887 N.S. – 26 January 1957), was granted the rank of a Noble of the Russian Empire by the Imperial Ukase 1889 and that of Hereditary Noble in 1899, and the title of Prince Romanovsky-Iskander with the qualification of Serene Highness by the Grand Duke Cyril Vladimirovich of Russia in 1925.
-Alexander had children including Natalia by his first wife, and Prince Cyril acted as her grandfather in absentia.

 Natalia Androsova was born in Tashkent, a member of the Constantinovichi branch of the Russian Imperial Family.
 She had an older brother, Prince Kirill Romanovsky-Iskander (1914–1992).
-Her parents, who had been married since 5 May 1912, separated and in 1924 Natalia and her brother moved with their mother to Moscow (first moved to Plyushchikha Street, later to Old Arbat), where Olga remarried to Nicholas Androsov.
-Natalia's stepfather adopted her and her brother so Princess Iskander was renamed Natalia Nikolaievna Androsova (Наталья Николаевна Андросова).
-Her father remarried also, to Natalia Hanykova (b Saint Petersburg; 30/20 December 1893; d Nice 20 April 1982), dau of Maj.-Gen. Constantin Nikolaievich Hanykov and his wife Natalia Efimovna Markova, on 11 October 1930 in Paris.
+Her parents, who had married on 5 May 1912, separated.
+In 1924 Natalia and her brother moved with their mother to Moscow (first to Plyushchikha Street, later to Old Arbat), where Olga married Nicholas Androsov.
+Natalia's stepfather adopted her and her brother, so Princess Iskander was renamed Natalia Nikolaievna Androsova (Наталья Николаевна Андросова).
+Her father married Natalia Hanykova (b Saint Petersburg; 30/20 December 1893; d Nice 20 April 1982), dau of Maj.-Gen. Constantin Nikolaievich Hanykov and his wife Natalia Efimovna Markova, on 11 October 1930 in Paris.

-After the Russian Revolution, Natalia and her brother Kirill were the only two Romanov descendants in the male line in the USSR; the rest either fled or were killed.
-They lived their entire lives in the USSR.
-She was married to Nikolai Vladimirovich Dostal, Soviet film director (1909–1959).
-She had no kids but adopted two sons of her late husband, Vladimir (b.
-1942, film producer) and Nikolai (1946–2023, film director).

-The biographical novel The White Night of St. Petersburg (2004) was written by her second cousin Prince Michael of Greece and Denmark about her grandfather, Grand Duke Nicholas Constantinovich of Russia, and was based on Natalia's memories of him.
-She was a friend of Alexander Galich, Yuri Nikulin, Yuri Nagibin, and Alexander Vertinsky.
-Princess Natalia is also known for her brave personality.
-She was a motorcyclist in motorcyclist-circus.
-Besides, in the war time she was a driver in army.